Cheltenham Art Center had a daily Instagram prompt, this one was "post a place in nature that makes you feel at peace"

 Our city's Animal Shelter (where I have volunteered one day/week for years) ran a Fund Raiser during the stay-at-home directive.
 For a donation of 20 dollars a volunteer would draw a picture of your pet from a photo that you provide.
 My drawing...

-This time of isolation has allowed me to have a much deeper appreciation for the hard work, courage and stamina of my model friends.
-Since high school I have been drawing models from life, always seeing the human body as an art form - the art of our Creator.
-During this pandemic, while all area Art Center Studios are closed, I began posing and quickly understood how difficult it is to hold a pose for an extended period of time, to always have a new pose, and how difficult it can be to expose oneself without reserve.
+This time of isolation has given me a much deeper appreciation for the hard work, courage and stamina of my model friends.
+Since high school I have been drawing models from life, always seeing the human body as an art form - the art of our Creator - and the current deep introspection convinced me to begin posing for my own paintings.
+Unlike the fashion industry that prefers young and attractive models, artists need models of all ages and body types.
+With my wife's encouragement I began posing for some intensive self-portraiture using mirrors and technology.
+I quickly understood how difficult it is to hold a pose for an extended period of time, to always have a new pose, and how difficult it can be to expose oneself without reserve.
+I practice some poses that have now become committed to memory while I continue to exercise and invent new poses, all for the opportunity to be an art model during a Studio Session when the pandemic is over and the disease is under control.